veritrans/veritrans-android/documentation.md

 It will start payment flow.

-* If you haven't filled up the user details information then it will take you to the user details    screen.
-After filling up all required information it will take you to the "Select Payment Method" screen.
+* If you haven't filled up the user details information then the app will take you to the user details screen.
+After filling up all required information, "Select Payment Method" screen is opened.
-* Select "Bank Transfer" from  avaible payments method.
+* Select "Bank Transfer" from  available payment methods.
-* Fill up an email id in email address field if you want to receive payment instructions on your email id, This is an optional step.
+* Fill up email id in email address field if you want to receive payment instructions on email id.
+(This is an optional step).
-* Confirm payment by tapping of **CONFIRM PAYMENT** button.
+* Confirm payment by tapping **CONFIRM PAYMENT** button.
-* It will start a **charge** api call for bank transfer.
+* It will initiate a **charge** api call for bank transfer.
-* After successfully completion of transaction, you will see an **Virtual Account Number** and its **expiry time**.
+* After successfully completion of transaction, a **Virtual Account Number** and its **expiry time** is being displayed.
-* Then to get more information about transaction tap on **COMPLETE PAYMENT AT ATM** button.
+* To get more information about transaction tap on **COMPLETE PAYMENT AT ATM** button.
 * Finally, select **Done** to finish the payment process or select **RETRY** in case of failure.